 As for the present, one thing is certain and that is the fact that thousands of people need help.
 Aside from the Philippine government, various countries all over the world have already sent aide in cash and manpower.
 Locally, NGOs and even popular celebrities have been extending support.
 You don’t have to shell out that much money.
 You can help even with a minimal amount.
 All these put together can come up with a huge sum of monetary aide.
 There are various companies who accept donations in behalf of the victims.
 I’ve found a comprehensive list through this blog: How You Can Help Typhoon Sendong Victims.

 With Christmas coming up in a few more days, the real reason behind the season as they always say is about giving and sharing.
-That’s the best point to ponder upon when it comes to the effects of typhoon Sendong and it's aftermath.
+That’s the best thing we can do after typhoon Sendong.